Ad Tech Deconstructed: What developers should know about CPI and CPCV for rewarded video

 In the CPCV model, all impressions are valued the same way.
 The advertiser pays the same amount for every video view, as long as predetermined performance metrics are met.

-Here’s an example: An advertiser runs a movie trailer ad on a flat CPM basis across a broad list of publishers, as long as the publisher maintains a certain level of performance.
+For example, an advertiser runs a movie trailer ad on a flat cost per mille (CPM) basis across a broad list of publishers, as long as the publisher maintains a certain level of performance.
 “Performance” in this case could be defined as completing the video, clicking through to a promotional landing page for the movie, or even signing up to be notified by email for special movie-related promotions.